microsoft/dstoolkit-route-optimization/README.md

 ### Example Input

 Below shows an example input of the route optimization problem.
-It is a set of items to be delivered, where Order_ID, Material_ID and Plate_ID uniquely define a item.
+It is a set of items to be delivered, where the Item_ID uniquely defines an item.
  | Order_ID | Material_ID | Item_ID | Source | Destination | Available_Time | Deadline | Danger_Type | Area (m^2) | Weight (kg) |
  | ----------- | ----------- | --------------|----------- | ----------- | --------------| ----------- | ----------- | --------------| --------------|
  | A140109 | B-6128 | P01-79c46a02-e12f-41c4-9ec9-25e48597ebfe | City_61 | City_54 | 2022-04-05 23:59:59 | 2022-04-11 23:59:59 | type_1 | 3.888 | 3092 |